sophgo/tpu-mlir/docs/developer_manual/source_en/Appx.02_tpulang_support_op.rst

 Return value
 """"""""""""""""""""""
-Returns a Tensor, and the data type of this Tensor is specified by out_dtype or is consistent with the input data type.
-When the input is 'float'/'float16', the output data type must be the same as the input.
-When the input is 'int8'/'uint8'/'int16'/'uint16'/'int32'/'uint32', the output can be any integer type.
+Returns a Tensor whose data type is specified by out_dtype or is consistent with the input data type (when one of the inputs is 'int8', the output defaults to 'int8' type).
+When the input is 'float32'/'float16', the output data type must be consistent with the input.

 Processor support
 """"""""""""""""""""""